When should I apply?

 How do I pay my course fees/ course deposit?

 Your invoice will be raised on the my.tcd.ie portal and is viewable in your in-tray and in your My Finance tab.
-There are two payment options:
+There are three payment options:

 Bank Of Ireland